matthewcpaul/mcp/_work/bubble-pop.md

 <div class="c-wrap__project" markdown=1>

 ## Where design and engineering intersect
-The contribution model to the Pop design system was a distributed collaboration between a few designers and some engineers on each team that I oversaw and directly contributed to every piece.
-My favorite thing about design systems is the inherent way it fosters deep collaboration between designers and engineers to bring resilience and speed to the product development process.
+The contribution model to the Pop design system was a distributed collaboration between a few designers and a couple engineers on each team that I oversaw and directly contributed to every piece.
+My favorite thing about design systems is the inherent way they foster deep collaboration between designers and engineers to bring resilience and speed to the product development process.

 </div>